 Frequently Asked Questions

-A prerequisite is a condition of enrollment that a student is required to meet in order to demonstrate readiness for enrollment in a course or program.
-As an example, students must successfully complete Intro to Statistics and Probability (Math 200) prior to enrolling in Intro to Data Science (Math 211).
-So, Math 200 is a prerequisite for Math 211.
+- A prerequisite is a condition of enrollment that a student is required to meet in order to demonstrate readiness for enrollment in a course or educational program.
+A prerequisite course must already be completed successfully to enroll in the course which follows.

-A corequisite is a course that a student is required to take simultaneously in order to enroll in another course.
+- A corequisite is a course that a student is required to take simultaneously in order to enroll in another course.
+WebSchedule publishes the course(s) with corequisite as a requirement.

-When attempting to register for a course that has computerized prerequisite in place, the Websmart registration system searches the San Mateo County Community College District (SMCCCD) student database for one of two things:
+When attempting to register for a course that has computerized prerequisite in place, the WebSMART registration system searches the San Mateo County Community College District (SMCCCD) student database for one of two things:

 - The successfully completed prerequisite course(s) completed within the SMCCCD, or